natesanchez/NBA-Pi/README.md

 # NBA-PI

 The best API for for your NBA Basics!
+Teams, Players, Championships, and Legends!

 ## Endpoints